Quick links to self help

 Thermostatic Radiator Valves (TRV’s) enable you to control the individual temperature of each room in your home and can be adjusted to the comfort levels you want.
 The higher the number selected on the TRV, the hotter the radiator and warmer the room.
 Please note a TRV should not be fitted on a radiator in the same room as a room thermostat.

 WHAT IS WEATHER COMPENSATION?

-Weather Compensation is a feature which is programmed into selected boiler controls and Greenstar I Combi boilers.
+Weather Compensation is a feature that is programmed into selected boiler controls and Greenstar I Combi boilers.
 Designed to improve comfort, the feature automatically adjusts the temperature of your system to compensate for the weather outside.
-E.g. if the temperature outside drops, your radiators will run hotter, whilst if the temperature increases the boiler produce less heat, reducing your running costs.
+E.g. if the temperature outside drops, your radiators will run hotter, whilst if the temperature increases the boiler produces less heat, reducing your running costs.

 WHAT ARE THE QUALIFYING CRITERIA?

-In order to qualify for a boiler grant through the governments ECO scheme, there is a certain benefits related criteria which needs to be met.
-Your property must also be on a mains gas supply, the boiler looking to be replaced must be at least 6 years old and you must be the home owner.
+In order to qualify for a boiler grant through the governments ECO scheme, there are certain benefits related criteria that need to be met.
+Your property must also be on a mains gas supply, the boiler looking to be replaced must be at least 6 years old and you must be the homeowner in receipt of government benefits.

 HOW DO I PROCEED?

 You can fill in a prequalification form by following this link: https://rstboilers.co.uk/dual-measures/

 It will take less than 60 secs to see if you qualify.